Clean Up Your Credit if You Want These Jobs

 - Bank Teller

 - Salesperson / Retail Associate

 Of course, this is by no means an exhaustive list.
 Any job is a candidate for a credit check if it requires dealing with finances and/or being privy to confidential information.
 That said, any employer could request a credit check, so anything is possible.

 Is It Legal For Employers to Check Credit Reports?

-Yes and no - it will depend on where you live.
+It depends on where you live.
 If you live in a state where an employer can legally pull your credit, they must first request your permission and receive your consent in writing.
-However, there 11 which have laws in place prohibiting employer credit checks and/or restricting how this information can be used in the hiring process.
+However, there are 11 states which have laws in place prohibiting employer credit checks and/or restricting how this information can be used in the hiring process.
 These states are: California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont, and Washington.